msteinastro/thermal_maps_chang-es_xxvi/README.md

 # 2022_thermal_maps
-final version will with the accepted publication!
+final version will be pusbslished with the accepted publication!